yongchaofan/FLTerm/docs/index.md

 >
 > When local edit mode is enabled, key presses are not sent to remote host until "Enter", "Tab" or "?" key is pressed, and the input is auto completed using command history, user can also press "up" or "down" key to bring up the command history list, then select command from the list to send to host.
 Every command typed in local edit mode is added to command history, which saved to tinyTerm.hist at exit, then loaded into memory at the next start of tinyTerm.
 >
-> Additionally when disconnected with local edit mode enabled, user is presented with a "tinyTerm >" prompt, simply type commands like "telnet 192.168.1.1" or "ssh admin@172.16.1.1" to make conection
+> Additionally when disconnected with local edit mode enabled, user is presented with a "FLTerm >" prompt, simply type commands like "telnet 192.168.1.1" or "ssh admin@172.16.1.1" to make conection
 >
 > ### Transfer files to remote host
 >